jorisvandenbossche/course-python-data/notebooks/pandas_data_cleaning.md

 __INTERMEZZO - display options__

 Pandas provides a number of configurable settings to display data, for example `display.max_rows`, `display.precision` and `display.max_columns`.
-WHen exploring a new data set, adjusting the `display.max_columns` setting is of particular interest to be able to scroll the full data set.
+When exploring a new data set, adjusting the `display.max_columns` setting is of particular interest to be able to scroll the full data set.

 See https://pandas.pydata.org/docs/user_guide/options.html#options-and-settings for the documentation and an [overview of the available settings](https://pandas.pydata.org/docs/user_guide/options.html#available-options)